lf-edge/ekuiper/docs/en_US/rules/sinks/builtin/edgex.md

   - KeyPEMBlock
   - SkipCertVerify

+Notice that, the edgex action can support data templates to vary the result format, but the result of the data template must be in the object form of a JSON string, e.g. `"{\"key\":\"{{.key}}\"}"`.
+JSON strings in the form of arrays or non-JSON strings are not supported.

 ## Send to various targets

 By setting the combination of the properties, we can send the result to various EdgeX message bus settings.